 This dish fits in some of what makes a full English breakfast so great, and gives it a twist.

-Plus, the best thing about this hash and egg dish is that it works just as well for lunch or even dinner.
+Plus, the best thing about this hash and egg dish is that it’s just as good for lunch or dinner.

 Served with cooked onions and diced potatoes, it’s rich in flavor while still giving center stage to the star of the show: Our beef brisket.